LauraAmabili/DigitalForensics/MLforFraudDetection.md

  PC1 will describe the set of data in a way that you can continue the analysis they are ortogonal-> not correlation between of them

- ### correlation and stability
+### Correlation and stability
- assure that your model will be stable when we analyze the stabiltu we refer to correlation between variables
+ assure that your model will be stable when we analyze the stabilty we refer to correlation between variables

  it means that when you have to select the feature, the most important one, you have to check that they are not correlated, otherwise the model is not stable -> we achieve bad result